Bible Reading: 1 Peter 5:2-9

 Care for the flock of God entrusted to you.
 1 Peter 5:2

-The kid in the front row and several other Sunday school newcomers swivel around to look at Austin, who settles back in his chair and shakes his head at how dumb the rest of the class is.
-They are spiritually clueless, he figures, and after years and years as a Sunday school regular, he’s too cool for Sunday school.
+The kid in the front row squirms.
+Austin shakes his head at the raw dumbness of the rest of the class.
+They’re spiritually clueless, he figures, and after thirteen years as a Sunday school regular, he’s too cool for Sunday school.

-Open up to each other.
+- Share.
 Talk about what’s going on in your lives.
-Share what you see God doing and how you are growing.
+Focus on what you see God doing and how you are growing in him.